Wayne County 4-H Dairy Department

 - The Wayne County 4-H / FFA / Jr. Fair Dairy Action committee is responsible for planning, organizing, and carrying out the Dairy program in consultation with and under the authority of OSU Extension and the Wayne County Agricultural Society (Senior Fair Board)

-- Our 2024 Dairy Committee is made up of the following individuals: Liz Besancon, Todd Brennstuhl, Michele Lahmers, Heather Oros-Yoder, David Durstine, Abbey Werstler, Amanda Raber, Lisa Gress, Mark Ostarchvic, Jackie Pittman, Scott Sprunger, Kelsey Bowers (FFA), Laurie Sidle (OSU Extension), Tanya Marty (Senior Fair Board), and Junior Fair Board members Lillian Boreman, Reis Durstine, Mallory Kendle, Carissa Pittman, and Brandon Raifsnider.
+- The 2026 Dairy Committee is made up of the following individuals: Liz Besancon, David Durstine, Ed Gill, Amanda Raber, Lisa Gress, Tim Gunkelman, Mark Ostarchvic, Jackie Pittman, Scott Sprunger (chairman), Jake Sundberg, Abbey Werstler, Leah Allen (FFA), Laurie Sidle (OSU Extension), Christie Aylsworth (Senior Fair Board Liaison), Tanya Marty (Senior Fair Board), and Junior Fair Board members Lillian Boreman, Carter Foxx, Lena Durstine, Reis Durstine (superintendent), Bethany Gasser, Mallory Kendle and Matthew Taylor.

 State 4-h Dairy WEbpage